WIP-FM

-WIP-FM (94.1 MHz) is a commercial radio station licensed to serve Philadelphia, Pennsylvania.
+WIP-FM (94.1 MHz, "SportsRadio 94WIP") is a commercial radio station licensed to serve Philadelphia, Pennsylvania.
 The station is owned by Audacy, Inc. and broadcasts a sports radio format.
 The WIP-FM offices and studios are co-located in Audacy's corporate headquarters in Center City, Philadelphia, and the broadcast tower used by the station is located in the Roxborough section of Philadelphia.

-WIP-FM is the flagship station for the Philadelphia Eagles Football Network and the MLB Philadelphia Phillies Radio Network.
-The station has local hosts days and evenings, with Best of 94 WIP airing on Saturdays from 6-8am, and Sundays from 5-6 30 am, though it's also sometimes aired other times if there's no other host that's able to fill in when someone's out, and/or on holidays from 2-6am in place of John Johnson.
+WIP-FM is the flagship station for the Philadelphia Eagles of the National Football League and the Philadelphia Phillies of Major League Baseball.

 WIP-FM broadcasts using HD Radio.
 Its HD2 subchannel is a simulcast of co-owned 1060 KYW's all-news format.
 The HD3 channel carries a classic rock format that had been once heard on 94.1 when it was WYSP.
 The HD4 channel was known as "Eagles 24/7", with continuous programming about the football team.

 History

 Beginning as WIBG-FM

 In 1948, the station signed on as WIBG-FM.
 It was the sister station of WIBG, and mostly simulcast the AM station, including the 1960s when WIBG was one of Philadelphia's leading Top 40 stations.
 However, it was hard to hear the FM station outside of Philadelphia and its close suburbs, because it was only powered at 10,000 watts on a 180-foot tower, well below the standard for other Philadelphia FM stations.
 In the mid-1960s, WIBG-FM began to experiment at night with a prerecorded progressive rock format without announcers.

 In 1968, owner Storer Broadcasting shut the station down while attempting to get Federal Communications Commission (FCC) permission for an increase in power.
 WIBG-FM was a restricted Class B station at the time.
 It was limited in range to avoid interfering with WKOK-FM in Sunbury, Pennsylvania, also on 94.1 MHz, 106 miles away (see Signal Note below).
 In 1969, WIBG-FM's call sign was changed to WPNA when Storer sold WIBG (AM) but kept the FM station.
 The station remained silent for two years.